How it's paid

 The deposit is usually 10% of the total sale price.
 But if you're after something a little bigger, make sure your agent clearly states this in the auction preamble.
-Just be wary that a bigger deposit could put off a lot of potential buyers.
+Just be aware that a bigger deposit could put off a lot of potential buyers.

 Where it goes

 The paid deposit goes into a special trust account held by your agent, lawyer or conveyancer.
-Once settlement date arrives and the buyer pays for the property in full, the whole amount – deposit included – will first go the bank (to pay off any loans held against the recently sold property).
+Once settlement date arrives and the buyer pays for the property in full, the whole amount – deposit included – will first go to the bank (to pay off any loans held against the recently sold property).
 Then, it’ll move into your pocket.
 Learn how to get prepared for settlement.